Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 On Mastodon, you can create a special verified website link on your profile which turns green.
 This means anyone browsing your profile will immediately know you’re verified as the owner of the website:

-3. Copy and paste the HTML code from the verification section on Mastodon into your official website’s front page’s code
+5. Copy and paste the HTML code from the verification section on Mastodon into your own website’s front page’s source code

-4. On Mastodon, add your website’s address into your Mastodon profile’s Extra fields section, remembering to include https:// at the beginning.
+6. On Mastodon, add your own website’s address into your Mastodon profile’s Extra fields section, remembering to include https:// at the beginning.

-5. On Mastodon, press the Save changes button in your Mastodon profile settings.
-It is important that you do this step after you have already inserted the HTML code into your website.
+7. On Mastodon, press the Save changes button in your Mastodon profile settings.
+It is really important that you do this step after you have already inserted the HTML code into your own website.
+This profile save is what triggers your server to check for the verification code, so it will only work if you do it after you’ve added the code to your website.

 This can also be used to verify specific pages on a website, for example if you’re listed as a staff member on an organisation’s website.
 As long as the creator of the website is willing to add the special verification code, you can verify the link.